aadhil96/aadhil96.github.io/_posts/2025-11-19-toon-python-efficient-data-encoding.md

 pip install python-toon
 ```

-Or if you prefer the official community-driven implementation:
+Or if you prefer the official community driven implementation:

 ```bash
 pip install toon_format